AshishKhatri84/OpenModelica/README.md

 # Steps:
 1. Download and install OpenModelica on a Windows 10 / 11 machine.
 2. Download the model package from here.
-Load it in OMEdit which is installed along with OpenModelica.
+Load it (all models) in OMEdit which is installed along with OpenModelica.
 3. Build (compile) the “TwoConnectedTanks” model.
 This should create an executable program of this model along with other dependent files that this executable program requires to execute it.
 It corresponds to the simulation of the mentioned model.